 The DLGEF will be most useful to electricity consumers, especially those that need to conduct corporate reporting of GHG emissions or those that need to report on Scope 3 emissions.
-However, it should be noted that, as with the TLGEF, the DLGEF is not suitable for use in situations involving electricity forestry, fisheries and the environment Department: Foresty, Fabriese and the Environment RePUBLIC of SOUTH AFRICA generated for own use, since the distribution losses are considered negligible due proximity to the generator.
+However, it should be noted that, as with the TLGEF, the DLGEF is not suitable for use in situations involving electricity generated for own use, since the distribution losses are considered negligible due proximity to the generator.